 Tales of love, hatred, passion, and courage echo through Gwalior Fort.
-While Man Mandir Palace reverberates tragic stories; Gujari Mahal echoes harmony of love.
+While Man Mandir Palace reverberates tragic stories; Gujari Mahal echoes the harmony of love.

 Raja Man Singh Tomar is memorialized eminently for the peace and glory he brought to Gwalior and for his love for Mrignayani, his ninth wife.
 His love story becomes a legendary tale.

 Raja Mansingh’s relationship with Mrignayani was special.
 Not only was he smitten by her beauty, but he also shared her passion for music.
-Consumed by his devotion to the love of his life, he built Gujari Mahal.
+Consumed by his devotion to the love of his life, he built the Gujari Mahal.

 He even dedicated a classical raga to her beautiful Gujar wife which he called Gujari Todi.
 Mrignayani learned music from Haridas, the celebrated musician in Man Singh’s court.
 Raja Man Singh and Mrignayani would enjoy music performances together in an underground music hall in Gujari Mahal.